Short-Term Accommodations and Bed & Breakfast: Licensing and Application Framework

 • Comply with the parking provisions of Section 4.

-The amendments to the existing Zoning By-law provisions and the implementation of a Licensing By-Law propose to regulate and license Short-Term Accommodations (STA) for the purpose of protecting the health and safety of persons residing in residential properties, minimizing potential impacts to surrounding properties and neighbourhoods, and to protect the residential character and stability of residential areas within the Town.
+The Town of Lincoln has adopted By-law No. 2024-61 to license, regulate and inspect Short Term Accommodations (STA) and Bed & Breakfast Establishments (B&B).
+The purpose of the by-law is to protect the health and safety of residents and guests, minimize potential impacts to surrounding properties and neighbourhoods, and to protect the residential character and stability of residential areas within the Town.

-Changes to the proposed Framework have been incorporated based on feedback from the public engagement opportunities in 2023.
+Changes to the proposed Framework have been incorporated based on feedback from the public engagement opportunities in 2023 and 2024.

 Use our Question/Answer tool below to share your thoughts or ask a question.
 Submitted questions/comments are moderated before they are published.